ADVRHumanoids/wb_mpc_centauro/README.md

 - `ocs2_centauro_references` which is a (python-based) package for sending task-related references once the mpc is up and running (e.g. a desired reference trajectory).
 For now, this is limited for setting up the tasks used in our corresponding publication.

 ## Installation & Building the Code
-If you have one of the supported Ubuntu OS (18.04 or 20.04) and ros distributions (melodic/noetic), you can install the install everything locally.
+If you have one of the supported Ubuntu OS (18.04 or 20.04) and ros distributions (melodic/noetic), you can install everything locally.
 Otherwise, you can use the framework by running everything in a docker container.

 ### Local installation
 - First create a catkin workspace and an `src/` folder inside the workspace.
 We are going to build the code in the workspace using [catkin tools](https://catkin-tools.readthedocs.io/en/latest/quick_start.html).